nalintuscano0023-boop/ironman_superpower_ball/README.md

  NumPy
  Computer Vision concepts

-These technologies allow the project to combine AI-based hand detection with dynamic graphical effects.
+These technologies allow the project to combine AI based hand detection with dynamic graphical effects.